digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Distributed Storage, Persistent Storage, Immutability

-Through distributed, decentralized data storage, data is always stored, cannot be tampered with, and data is not lost due to unexpected events.
+Through distributed, decentralized data storage, data is always stored, cannot be tampered with, and data will not lost due to unexpected events.

 ## Default and Fraud Prevention, Loss Recovery

 In order to prevent default and fraudulent actions in blockchain digital credit applications, such as refusal to repay loans, project failure to perform, crowdfunding scams etc., the platform should establish preventive measures to reduce the risk of such events, once the default and fraud occurred.
-Can help the victims recover the losses, or minimize the losses of the victims.
+Can help the funders recover the losses, or minimize the losses of the funders.

 ## Proactive Credit Assessment

-Unlike traditional passive credit assessment models, blockchain digital credit communities and application platforms should allow and encourage members to enhance their credit ratings through active, proven actions.
+Unlike traditional passive credit assessment models, blockchain digital credit communities and application platforms should allow and encourage members to improve their credit ratings through active, proven actions.